Frequently Asked Questions

 How do students pay for this program?

 Typically through loans via the FAFSA organization

 Limited scholarships are available to our full-time students.

-How can I work, go to school, and still have time for
+How can I work, go to school, and still have time for my family?

 George Fox has designed the degree-completion program to accommodate the schedules of working adults.
 You’ll have approximately 15 to 18 hours of homework each week in addition to your one evening class per week and one Saturday per month.
 With organization and planning, the program is manageable.
 Many classes are offered in a hybrid format, combining online and face-to-face formats.

 Will I be required to set up my own student-teaching placement?

 No. Although you will have some influence on where you are placed for student teaching, we ask that you do not arrange your student-teaching assignment.
 It is a very complex process, and we have a great placement director who will make sure you have a placement that will meet all the licensing requirements.